Fiber & Heart Health: Celebrate February’s Heart Month With Fiber!

 • Beans and legumes

 In addition to these food sources, you can also help boost your fiber (and water!) intake by adding a delicious prebiotic functional beverage like OLIPOP to your daily routine.
-With 9g of fiber per can, this makes up roughly 32% of your daily value of fiber in one serving size of this delicious soda.
+Every can is considered high in fiber and has only 2-5g of sugar.
+This helps bring you one step closer to fulfilling your daily intake of fiber.
 It is one of my favorite ways to fill gaps in my fiber intake… and could become yours too!
 My favorite hands down is OLIPOP Cream Soda.

 So, want an easy start to supporting your heart health and fiber intake?
 Crack open a can of OLIPOP.
 And happy Heart Month to all!